edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     .await?;
 ```

 Note: Field order within the shape of the query matters when using the `Queryable` macro.
-In the example above, a query is done in the order `id, username` instead of `username, id` as defined in the struct:
+In the example below, a query is done in the order `id, username` instead of `username, id` as defined in the struct:

 ```rust
 let query = "select account {